dejwk/roo_display/README.md

 In fact, we have already seen some examples of it, in the form of backgrounds.

 The way backgrounds internally work is by intercepting and augmenting calls to the undelying device driver - in this case, using the `BackgroundFilter` device class.
 This technique can be used to implement other filters.
-For example, a `ForegroundFilter` applies a given rasterizable on top of the content drawn, rather than behind it, which can be useful in drawing overlaid graphics or 'sprites':
+For example, a `ForegroundFilter` applies a given rasterizable on top of the content drawn, rather than behind it, which can be useful in drawing overlaid graphics or animations:

 ```cpp
 #include "roo_display/filter/foreground.h"